annaryen/programming-task/README.md

 # programming-task
-A frontend code test
+A frontend code test.
-Solution created with HTML, CSS and React
+Solution created with HTML, CSS and React.

 To use this project you need:
 - node js